MadiXChaplain/480/Final/readme.md

 <H2> Collection 1: #migrant caravan </H2>
 Our first collection returned 900 records utilizing the key word #migrantcaravan.
-Some popular hashtags reflecting Negative sentiment towards the migrant caravan were nationalistic in nature and hostile to the Hondurans occupying the US/Mexico border:
+Some popular hashtags reflecting Negative sentiment towards the migrant caravan were nationalistic in nature and hostile to the Hondurans occupying the US/Mexico border: # #migrantinvasion # #buildthewallnow # #caravaninvasion
-#migrantinvasion
-#buildthewallnow
-#caravaninvasion
+Some popular hashtags reflecting Positive sentiment towards the migrant caravan that were welcoming and hospitable to the Hondurans seeking asylum in the United States: #children

 # Machine Learning in Python